christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 [Redux](https://redux.js.org/) had a huge impact on the React ecosystem as it was trying to find its common ground on how to manage application state (global state).
 It followed the functional purity principles of React itself and despite its ceremonial syntax it was adopted broadly.
 As time passed other tools with different approaches started popping up.
-[Mobx](https://mobx.js.org/) is the most noticeable.
+[Mobx](https://mobx.js.org/) is the most notable.
 It basically takes the same concept of observable values as [Vue](https://vuejs.org/), but in a more agnostic way.
 The funny thing is that when Mobx started hitting mainstream in the React community [Vuex](https://vuex.vuejs.org/) came out of the Vue team.
 Vuex basically tries to implement Redux into Vue.

 So here we are.
 Mobx being adopted for its impurity in an immutable world, and Redux being adopted for its purity in a mutable world.
 This seems very strange and I think [this presentation from Rich Harris](https://docs.google.com/presentation/d/1PUvpXMBEDS45rd0wHu6tF3j_8wmGC6cOLtOw2hzU-mw/edit) certainly touches on some of the reasons.

 Personally **I do not really care** about immutable or mutable, I only care about the developer experience.
 I would never use a pure API that makes my code technically perfect, but constantly blocks my progress because I have to overthink or boilerplate simple things.
-On the other hand I would never use an impure API that seems super simple, but later I get into problems.
+On the other hand I would never use an impure API that seems super simple, but later gets me into problems.
 It is about what gets the job done and me feeling productive.

 Like many other things a middleground can often be a good solution.
 In this article we are going to continue on the work by [Michele Westrate](https://twitter.com/mweststrate) and his [Immer](https://github.com/immerjs/immer) library to see where such a middleground could take us.